Know the cost of the deal while you can still act on it.

 Take control of the diligence budget on your next deal.

-We're onboarding a small group of design partners: boutique PE, independent sponsors and corp dev teams who run their own diligence.
+We're onboarding a small group of design partners: private equity, independent sponsors and corp dev teams who run their own diligence.
 Tell us about a live or upcoming deal.